Plymouth Acclaim: In popular culture

 In a commercial for the Acclaim, Tina Turner proclaims that it can hold "six big, gorgeous men" while six large men are shown easily exiting the vehicle.
 This ad attracted the attention of David Horowitz, who dedicated a 1990 episode of his consumer protection television show Fight Back! with David Horowitz to testing the ad's claims.
 Horowitz recruited six men who were each over six feet tall to reenact the commercial with an identically specced Acclaim sedan.
 He confirmed that they could all be safely seated and strapped into the vehicle and that they were able to easily enter/exit the vehicle in the same manner as shown in the commercial.
 However, when interviewed, the men unanimously agreed that they felt cramped and uncomfortable when seated in the vehicle together and would only be willing to ride a short distance in such conditions.
 Horowitz thus concluded that while the advertisement in question was proven to not be deceptive and the Acclaim's interior room would prove adequate for its intended customers, he believed that Chrysler was exaggerating how accommodating its interior really was.

-A 1989 silver color Acclaim is driven by John Kimble (Arnold Schwarzenegger) on the 1990 movie Kindergarten Cop.